 “Region” has the meaning given to it in clause 32.2.

-“Second Transitional Group” has the meaning given in clause 38.2.b.

 “Special Resolution” means a resolution for which notice has been given under clause 18.2c and that has been passed by at least 75% of the votes cast by Members entitled to vote on the resolution.

-“Transitional Directors” means those persons in office as Directors upon adoption of this Constitution.

 “Voting Member” means a Member who has voting rights in accordance with clause 9.2.

 The replaceable rules set out in the Act do not apply to the Company except to the extent that they are repeated in this Constitution.